Connect with us on X Connect with us on Facebook Read our most recent blog Watch us on YouTube Connect with us on Instagram

 MLGW is supporting the Electric Vehicle EVolution!

 The electric vehicle (EV) industry has experienced numerous starts, when it seemed that EVs were on the brink of becoming significant players in the transportation market, only to have consumer and manufacturer interest wane.
-The 2020s are changing all that so now is the time to learn more about electric vehicle options to consider for your next automotive purchase!
+Even with shifts in Congressional support for tax incentives, now is the time to learn more about electric vehicle options to consider for your next automotive purchase or lease

-As of 9/30/2023, there are 3,873 electric vehicles (battery as well as plug-in electric hybrids) registered in Shelby County, which is a 43% increase in the last 12 months.
-Auto manufacturers — especially in the light-duty car, truck and SUV segment — have announced billions of dollars in investments to re-tool or build new factories to increase the number and variety of EVs available.
+As of 3/31/2025, there were 6,406 electric vehicles (battery as well as plug-in electric hybrids) registered in Shelby County, which is a 40% increase in the last 12 months.
+Auto manufacturers — especially in the light-duty car, truck and SUV segment — have announced massive investments to re-tool or build new factories to increase the number and variety of EVs available.
 With numerous models today and scores more in development, EV options include compact cars, mid-size sedans, luxury sports cars, nimble crossovers, spacious SUVs and equipped pick-ups.

 Members of Drive Electric TN (DET) — an organization that includes the Tennessee Department of Environment and Conservation (TDEC), TVA , numerous utility companies (including MLGW), universities, auto manufacturers, EV charging companies, EV enthusiasts and others interested in the EV field — have joined together with the common goal of reaching 200,000 EVs on Tennessee roads by 2028 .
-(There are 34,016 EVs registered in Tennessee as of 9/30/2023.)
+(The ambitious goal was created in 2018 when 5,000 EVs were registered in Tennessee; there are 55,999 EVs registered in the state as of 3/31/2025.)

 To achieve that goal, DET members are focusing on initial obstacles such as consumer awareness of EV benefits and charging infrastructure availability.
 The following bullets summarize key activities by MLGW, TVA, DET and other organizations.